AverageMarcus/kube-image-prefetch/README.md

 > Pre-pull all images, on all nodes, within a Kubernetes cluster

-⚠️ Very early alpha release.
-Not yet for production use.

 ## Features

 * Pull all images used by deployments in the cluster on all nodes